hbollon/android-sqlite-toolbox/README.md

   </a>
 </p>

-> Android java package designed to manage a sqlite database.
-Includes creation of the DB and interactions with it, import and export in several formats (easily adaptable to any format) and synchronization in http (sending and receiving).
+> Android java package designed to easily manage a sqlite database.
+Include creation of the DB and interactions with it, import and export in several formats (easily adaptable to any other format) and synchronization through http.

 ### 🏠 [Homepage](https://github.com/hbollon/android-sqlite-toolbox)

-<p align="center"><strong> In early development, use it in production at your own risk </strong></p>
+<p align="center"><strong> In development, use it in production at your own risk </strong></p>

-## Status
+## Features

-Done :
+- Easy creation of databases and tables addition

-- DBHandler -> Add crud support for db (easy and modulable insert, delete, update, read data in db)
+- CRUD support for db, easy and modulable: insert, delete, update and read
+- Object representation for all DB elements (Table, Column and Data) for easy manipluation!
 - Sqlite database export tools (Csv and Json export implemented, you can easily add other format with DBExporter abstract class).
-ExportConfig class is used for export configuration.
+- Db importer which handle natively import from Json (like DBExporter structure so easily adaptable to others formats)
-- Http sync with remote db, sending only for the moment (local -> remote, we send db in json file).
+- Http sync with remote db, sending only for the moment (local -> remote, it sends db in json file).
 The request structure can be easily edited with FileUploadService interface and requestBuilder method.
-- Table and Column data classes :  used for represent db table and column
-- Db creation and tables addition in DBHandler
-- Random tools in FileUtils
-- Db importer which handle natively import from Json (like DBExporter structure so easily adaptable to others formats)

-In progress :
+### Planned features

-- Simple android exemple activity for main functions
+- Simple android example activity for main functions
-- Add csv native support for import
+- Add csv native support for import.

-Planned :

 - Sync db, remote -> local

 ## Install